EhudKirsh/VBA-Word-Macros/README.md

 In Microsoft Word, to update all references and cross references, typically people use Ctrl+A to select all and then press F9.
 This however pops up an annoying window that maunally needs to be clicked.
-It's stupid, annoying and time consuming.
+It's stupid, annoying and wastes time.
 This window pops up for every Table of Content (TOC) and every Table of caption labels.
 <!-- To Do: Add 2 screenshots here: TOC & Table of Figures -->
-The purpose of this VBA Macro is to update all of these automatically at a single press of a button without a single window like this poping up.
+The purpose of this VBA Macro is to update all of these automatically with a single click without any window like this poping up.
 Specifically, it updates all of the following:

 - All Caption Labels (equations, figures and tables by default, but also custom)
 - All Cross-References, including of the above caption labels, but also of headings